Edward Topham: Fashionable society

 Topham soon became known in London's fashionable society for his original style of dress and the ease and elegance of his manners.
-His personal and sartorial peculiarities were copied by his friend Frederic Reynolds to enliven the characters in his comedies.
+His personal and sartorial peculiarities were copied by his friend Frederick Reynolds to enliven the characters in his comedies.
 Meanwhile, Topham's talent as a writer of prologues and epilogues introduced him to the leading actors of the day, and led to his first appearance as a playwright.
 An epilogue, spoken by Charles Lee Lewes in imitation of a Molière character, filled Drury Lane for several nights.
 Another, on a recent tragedy, spoken by Miss Farren, was equally popular.
 He wrote an epilogue for the benefit of Mary Wells, and their friendship soon became intimate.
 They lived together for several years, and four children resulted from the union.

 The plays produced by Topham during this period of his life were: